 Once you’re done with this guide, you will be able to:

-• Analyze traffic to your application
+• Analyze requests to your application

 • Keep track of errors, response times and payload sizes